mattermost/docs/source/deployment/mobile-app-deployment.rst

     **Note:** Some features described in this guide are only available in Enterprise Edition E10 and/or E20.

 *******************
-Learning Objectives
+Learning objectives
 *******************

 This guide provides foundational information necessary when developing a plan for a proof of concept and/or enterprise mobile deployment.

-It does not include technical implementation guidance.
-Links to relevant documentation are included however.
+It does not include technical implementation guidance but links to relevant documentation are included.

-By the end of this guide you should have an understanding of the high-level requirements for a successful Mattermost mobile deployment.
+By the end of this guide you will have an understanding of the high-level requirements for a successful Mattermost mobile deployment.

 This includes: